LinusSee/webcomponents-sample/README.md

 This component takes a list of (servername, endpoint) and displays it.
 You can delete or add servers to this list.
 When clicking on a server it displays the logfile (dummy content).
 <br>
 These are the goals I want to realize in this component:
-- [ ] Goal 1: Convert the Angular app to a web component
+- [x] Goal 1: Convert the Angular app to a web component
-- [ ] Goal 3: It takes a ist of (servername, endpoint) as its input
+- [ ] Goal 3: It takes a list of (servername, endpoint) as its input
 - [ ] Goal 4: It outputs events to the parent component (`main-app`) when deleting and when adding a server.
 The delete event contains the server index, the add event the new servername and endpoint
 - [ ] Goal 7: It is statically included in the parent component, e.g. using the webcomponent server for serving the js bundle
 - [ ] Goal 9: It includes dummy data to use if the component is used in local developement (e.g. via `ng serve`) and not included in another app